Admitting your pet for a procedure can be stressful. Don’t worry, we will look after you both!

 A catheter is placed into the vein and your pet is started on a drip.

 All surgical procedures are painful!
-Your pets feel pain the same way we do but, often it’s difficult for them to tell us.
+Your pets feel pain the same way we do, but often it’s difficult for them to tell us.
 It’s a clinically proven fact that pain relief speeds up recovery.
 At CCVH all pets are prescribed pain relief where appropriate.
 No one likes to be in pain and we don’t believe any pet should have to suffer when there are so many fantastic pain relievers available.

 Once your pet is in recovery, one of our team members will call you to put your mind at ease and let you know how everything went.
 At this time we will also make a discharge appointment that is convenient for you.
 Please feel free to call us at any time if you are worried about your pet!

-When your pet is ready to go home from hospital, we will allocate time to go through all medications and after care instructions with you.
+When your pet is ready to go home from hospital, we will allocate a time to go through all medications and after care instructions with you.